-The school's Supporting Pupils with Medical Conditions Policy will be read, understood and adhered to at all times.
+The Trust's Supporting Pupils with Medical Conditions Policy will be read, understood and adhered to at all times.
 Staff will receive training in supporting pupils with medical conditions.

-The school will obtain notification from parents regarding any medication that pupils are required to take.
+Schools will obtain notification from parents regarding any medication that pupils are required to take.
 Only trained staff will administer medication.
-The school's Administering

-Medication Policy will be followed at all times.
+The Trust's Administering Medication Policy will be followed at all times.
 A record will be kept of any medication that pupils take.